Smoss189/DataViz/FinalProjectSarahMoss.md

 To complete my final project, I plan on using Shorthand to document the discovery of the conclusions made by the data.
 By following the steps outlined in my sketch above, I aim to lead the reader through the story of discovery by incorporating relevant graphics and info graphs.
 The aim is that the viewer will be able to follow along easily in the exploration of trends and comparisons so that they too can make the same conclusions from the data.

-For the final presentation, I plan to present a short powerpoint on how to find the best best day and time to talk to my mom.
+For the final presentation, I plan to present using key elements of my Shorthand presentation.

-# User Research and Wireframing
+# User Research and Design

 ## User Research